jacobrask/bragi/README.md

 * Only gets metadata from audio files.
 * When paths are removed, Bragi needs to be restarted for changes to take effect.
-* No settings for transcoding.
+* Transcoding only for audio.
 * UI under construction.

 [upnp]: http://upnp.org